-I am married to a wonderful woman and have a daughter, two step-daughters and five wonderful granddaughters, ranging in age from 10 to 1.
-And, a grandson due any day now!
+I am married to a wonderful woman and have a daughter, two step-daughters and five wonderful granddaughters, ranging in age from 11 to 1.
+And, a grandson that is five months!

 I graduated from Texas A & M University in 1971 and from LEMIT's LCC (back when it was GMI) in 1999.
 I currently serve on the Board of Directors for the LCC Alumni Association as a Past President.
 I received my Masters degree in Criminal Justice from Sam Houston State University in August 2011.
 I was in the first online class to complete the Master's program.